flyteorg/flyte/rfc/system/0008-community-plugins.md

 - Configure CI to only run tests on `plugins/community` when there are changes to a respective plugin.
 - Keep releasing community plugins alongside flytekit, even if there are no changes.
 - Explicitly mark plugins as community maintained in the import via `import flytekitplugins.contrib.x`
-- Plugin authors are responsible for maintaining their plugins, and `flytekit` maintainers are responsible for final approvals and merging into the repo.
+- Plugin authors are responsible for maintaining their plugins.
+In case there are PRs to change a community plugin, the plugin maintainers review the PR and give a non-binding approval.
+Once a community plugin maintainer has given a non-binding approval, a `flytekit` maintainer has to give a binding approval in order for the PR to be merged.

 This proposal includes agent plugins.
 ### Promotion process to official plugin